gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 [Actual distributive](https://github.com/gerhart01/LiveCloudKd/releases/download/v1.0.20251103/LiveCloudKd.EXDI.debugger.v1.0.20251103.zip)

+Some of binaries are protected with Enigma Protector.
+If you will be used recommendation to create snapshots for VM with host OS, you won't notice it much.
-Documentation for new debugger build.
-(Yes, free software must be protected too, as Microsoft showed (https://x.com/gerhart_x/status/1915104209948791211)).
+Yes, free software must be protected too, as Microsoft showed - https://x.com/gerhart_x/status/1915104209948791211.

 WinDBG - early WInDBG with modern UI, that can be downloaded from Windows Store WinDBG (Classic) - WinDBG, that included in Windows WDK or SDK